johandebeurs/alfred-mstodo-workflow/README.md

 Contributing
 ------------

 So you want to help make this workflow better?
 That's great!
 After cloning the repository, run `npm install && grunt` to build the workflow.
-Open the Wunderlist-symlinked.alfredworkflow file to install a copy in Alfred that will update whenever you rebuild the workflow.
+Open the mstodo-symlinked.alfredworkflow file to install a copy in Alfred that will update whenever you rebuild the workflow.
 After making a change, simply run `grunt build` to update the workflow then use Alfred to test.
 Using this process, the workflow is kept up-to-date while you work.

 Always run through the tests to ensure that your change does not cause issues elsewhere.
 When possible, add corresponding tests for your contributions.

+Yes, this runs Py2.7.
+No it won't be updated any time soon, particularly as it relies on Alfred-Workflow which isn't being updated until MacOS ships with Py3 as the default kernel.
+Complain to Apple if you like, not to me.

 Testing
 -------